wp-plugins/display-latest-tweets/readme.txt

 == Changelog ==

+= version 1.1 =
+* Fixed some bug to work perfectly at latest WordPress version.
+* Making it translation ready.

 = version 1.0 =
 * Implementation of basic functionality.

 == CREDIT ==

 1. This plugin was developed by [Sayful Islam](http://sayful.net)
+2. Thanks [Agbonghama Collins](http://tutsplus.com/authors/agbonghama-collins) for his helpful tutorial at [tuts+](http://tutsplus.com/) that is used to update the plugin at version 1.1.

 == CONTACT ==